 I put together this list below to give you some good ideas on what will be best for your preference.

 Best Apps For Learning The Piano

-Flowkey is a tremendous app that is for those looking to learn how to play the piano.
+Flowkey is a blend of Online Pianist and Pianote in a sense that you can learn at your own pace, and have access to a solid number of songs to learn.
 This is perfect for those who are taking lessons and for those who also have not taken lessons yet.

 I was able to try this for a month and I really like the simplicity of picking new songs to learn and the ease of picking new lessons.